hrshit7/AssessCODE-Action-repo/README.md

 # This is the repository where we can do actions like push, pull, and merge and that are going to show in our UI.
- - first test event of push on a Action github repository
+ - first test event of push on a Action github repository.